dliptai/gh2slurm/README.md

 ### 5. Point the broker at your workflow

 By default the broker submits `./example_workflow/example_workflow.sh`.
-Replace it with your own workflow script:
+Replace it with your own workflow script — near the bottom of `gh2slurm`, in the block that submits the manager job:

 ```bash
 # In gh2slurm, change: